aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/border-settings/_index.md

             // Accessing the "A1" cell from the worksheet const cell = worksheet.cells.get("A1");

-            // Adding some value to the "A1" cell cell.value = "Visit Aspose!";
+            // Adding a value to the "A1" cell cell.value = "Visit Aspose!";

-            // Create a style object
+            // Creating a style object
             const style = cell.style;

             // Setting the line style and color of the top border